 A pressure tare is required to zero the pressure sensor in all Satlantic optical systems that measure depth.
 When the instrument is ready to deploy, a dry pressure tare should be performed with the instrument on deck.
 Left and then right click on the HPROII package field (suitcase icon) in the main SATView GUI and click View List and then Ancillary View.
 Once the pressure tare button is activated an offset in meters is logged in the header of each raw file generated after the tare.
-If power is cycled to the instrument or if SATView subtracts this offset from the DEPTH field and will now provide the actual depth of the profiler.
+If power is cycled to the instrument or if SATView is shut down and re-launched, a new pressure tare should be performed.
+SATView subtracts this offset from the DEPTH field and will now provide the actual depth of the profiler.

 Prosoft also uses this data to correct for the pressure offset during post processing.